 Simplifying assumptions are required to reflect the effects of load dispatch in highly aggregated CGE models.
-Although bottom-up activity models have been used to address the economic dispatch of competing generating technologies (see e.g., Johnson, 2002, Johnson and Keith, 2003), CGE models lack the grid-specific detail required by a bottom-up approach.
+Although bottom-up activity models have been used to address the economic dispatch of competing generating technologies (see, e.g., Johnson, 2002; Johnson and Keith, 2004), CGE models lack the grid-specific detail required by a bottom-up approach.
 Two approaches have been used to incorporate dispatch into top-down models.
 The first approach, used in EPPA, relies on dispatch estimates from bottom-up activity models to compute cost information in engineering cost models.
-The second approach introduces separate production sectors for peak and intermediate loads and for base loads.
+The second approach introduces separate production sectors for peak, intermediate, and base loads.